 Article 17 of the Asylum Act envisages that the procedure for identifying the personal circumstances of a person is carried out by the competent authorities on a continuous basis and at the earliest reasonable time after the initiation of the asylum procedure, or the expression of the intention to submit an asylum application at the border or in the transit zone.

-Regardless of the type of vulnerability, the common feature of all kind of screening mechanisms is that they largely depend on the work of different CSOs, but are conducted in cooperation with different state institutions.
-Thus, the State support system can be described as partially effective and strongly dependant on limited resources of CSOs who assist USAC, victims of trafficking in human beings, victims of SGBV, persons with health and mental issues, torture victims, etc. It should be also born in mind that the capacities of CSOs are also limited and not always of the highest quality.
+Regardless of the type of vulnerability, the common feature of all kinds of screening mechanisms is that they largely depend on the work and referrals made by different CSOs, but are conducted in cooperation with different state institutions.
+Thus, the State support system can be described as partially effective with regards to UASC and survivors of human trafficking, and strongly dependant on limited resources of CSOs who assist USAC, victims of trafficking in human beings, victims of SGBV, persons with health and mental issues, torture victims, etc. It should be also born in mind that the capacities of CSOs are also limited and not always of the highest quality.
 For that reason, it is safe to say that only small number of vulnerable persons that may be in need of international protection receive the comprehensive support and mainly after they are introduced in asylum procedure.
 For those persons who are in need of international protection but are not registered as asylum seekers, the limited support is almost exclusively provided by CSOs.
 However, the past several years has shown some improvements in the joint work of state institutions and CSOs.

 According to PIN’s 5-year research published in 2019 and conducted in partnership with UNHCR, between 79% and 89% of refugees in Serbia are in need of psychological assistance and support as evidenced by the mental health screenings.
 Prevalence of depression and anxiety related difficulties varied from 35%-48% to 29%-37% over the years, while the number of those experiencing posttraumatic stress disorder related difficulties ranged from 19% to 28%.

 As a response to the identified needs, standards for mental health protection of refugees, asylum seekers, and migrants in Serbia are defined in Guidance for protection and improvement of the mental health of refugees, asylum seekers and migrants in Serbia, issued in 2018 by the WHO Office in Serbia, with PIN as one of the authors, and adopted by the Ministry of Health and Commissariat for Refugees and Migration.
 In line with these standards, mental health protection services should be delivered on four levels – initial screening, prevention activities, psychological interventions, and psychiatric care.
 It is recommended that these services are available through the public healthcare system, while civil society organisations would fill in the gaps in line with identified needs.
 The four layers of screening are yet to take place in practice.

 At this moment, all asylum and reception centres in Serbia are covered with medical teams (medical doctor and nurse), while 5 out of 18 centres have a psychologist as a part of the medical team who represents a focal point for mental health protection services.
 In the remaining 10 centres, psychological services are provided by CSOs (PIN, Indigo, and Group 484), while at the moment 3 centres are without available psychological services except for PIN’s online support program (Preševo, Sombor and Bosilegrad).

 In collaboration with CRM, PIN established a national coordination mechanism – Working Group for Protection and Improvement of Mental Health of Refugees, Asylum Seekers and Migrants, that gathers representatives of governmental institutions, international agencies and NGOs involved in mental health protection of refugees and migrants in Serbia, as well as International Consortium on Refugees’ and Migrants’ Mental Health (CoReMH).
 The goal is to gather experts that will work together towards establishing a common framework for the provision of mental health and psychosocial services to the refugee, asylum seeker and migrant populations on the European transit route.

 It is important to mention that provided statistics took into account the form of violence that was primarily identified.
 Unfortunately, in-depth work with SGBV survivors showed that majority of them suffered multiplied forms of violence.
 For instance, one case showed that a woman was trafficked and sexually exploited before she met her abusive partner.
 In the other case, which involved rape, survivor lived with the abusive partner and escaped from the perpetrator, but was later on raped on the way to Europe.
 Furthermore, vast majority of identified SGBV survivors were married before 18 and those marriages were arranged.